NVIDIA/NVFlare/docs/examples/hello_pt_job_api.rst

 ---------------------------------
 In this example, the server runs :class:`FedAvg<nvflare.app_common.workflows.fedavg.FedAvg>` with the default settings.

-If you export the job with the :func:`export<nvflare.job_config.fed_job.FedJob.export>` function, you will see the configurations for the server and each client.
+If you export the job with the :func:`export<nvflare.job_config.api.FedJob.export>` function, you will see the configurations for the server and each client.
 The server configuration is ``config_fed_server.json`` in the config folder in app_server: